adriaanbalt/boilerplate-angular/README.md

 ### Installation

-1. Pull the master version of this Git repository.
+1. Clone the master version of this Git repository ```git clone git@github.com:adriaanbalt/boilerplate-angular.git```

 2. Run ```npm install```

 3. Run ```grunt``` in the root folder of Git repository.

-4. This will open your browser to localhost:7777 using CONNECT that is pointed to the generated "/dist" folder.
+4. This will open your browser to ```localhost:7777``` using Node Module "Connect" that is pointed to the generated "/dist" folder.